Last Updated on by Jeremy

 Phipps Conservatory is known for being one of the largest botanical gardens in the region, and also for their seasonal flower shows that are truly events not to be missed.

 For the fall 2019 flower show, Phipps is transporting you to Asia with the theme Japanese Inspirations- recreating numerous festivals all adorned with stunning fall flowers!

 As with all of our show reviews, we're not going to share every room in the Conservatory (you'll have to visit yourself to see them all!).
 Instead, we're going to feature a few of our favorite rooms from the show to highlight a cross-section of the displays!

 The East Room

-Phipps Conservatory is located at 1 Schenley Drive and the Fall Flower Show is running through November 4th, 2018.
-We were guests of Phipps for the flower show at their 125th anniversary gala (click the previous link to read our review of the gala).
+Phipps Conservatory is located at 1 Schenley Drive and the Fall Flower Show is running through November 10th, 2019.
+Be sure to look out for Godzilla making an appearance as well!
+We were guests of Phipps for a preview of the flower show before it opened.
 As always, all opinions are our own.